-- ⇒ Feed the other side. - ⇒ Top-up on that same side. - ⇒ Let the other side drip or express as before. - ⇒ Change the side that you begin the feed on each time you start a new feed.
+- > Feed from the other side. - > Feed from the same side if baby wants more within the hour. - > Let the other side drip or express as before. - > Change the side that you begin the feed on each time you start a new feed. - Keep breastfeeding your baby frequently if your breasts are very full. - > Express for comfort if needed but avoid too much expressing.